Troy: Troy III–V

 Troy continued to be occupied between 2300 BC and 1750 BC.
 However, little is known about these several layers due to Schliemann's careless excavation practices.
 In order to fully excavate the citadel of Troy II, he destroyed most remains from this period without first documenting them.
 These settlements appear to have been smaller and poorer than previous ones, though this interpretation could be merely the result of gaps in the surviving evidence.
+The settlements included a dense residential neighbourhood in the citadel.
+Walls from Troy II may have been reused as part of Troy III (c.
+2350/2300-2200/2150 BC).

+Middle Bronze Age

-The settlements included a dense residential neighborhood in the citadel.
-Walls from Troy II may have been reused as part of Troy III.
-By the period of Troy V, the city had once again expanded outside the citadel to the west.
-Troy IV sees the introduction of domed ovens.
-In Troy V, artifacts include Anatolian-style "red-cross bowls" as well as imported Minoan objects.
+Troy IV (c.
+2000-1820 BC) sees the introduction of domed ovens.
+By the period of Troy V (c.
+1820-1750 BC), the city had once again expanded outside the citadel to the west.
+In Troy V, artefacts include Anatolian-style "red-cross bowls" as well as imported Minoan objects.
+They would trade with other cities around them.

 Troy VI–VII

 Troy VI–VII was a major Late Bronze Age city consisting of a steep fortified citadel and a sprawling lower town below it.
 It was a thriving coastal city with a considerable population, equal in size to second-tier Hittite settlements.
 It had a distinct Northwest Anatolian culture and extensive foreign contacts, including with Mycenaean Greece, and its position at the mouth of the Dardanelles has been argued to have given it the function of regional capital, its status protected by treaties.
 Aspects of its architecture are consistent with the Iliad's description of mythic Troy, and several of its sublayers (VIh and VIIa) show potential signs of violent destruction.
 Thus, these sublayers are among the candidates for a potential historical setting of those myths.

 Troy VI and VII were given separate labels by early excavators, but current research has shown that the first several sublayers of Troy VII were in fact continuations of the earlier city.
 Although some scholars have proposed revising the nomenclature to reflect this consensus, the original terms are typically used to avoid confusion.